Common Questions

 Will we have a place to plug in crockpots?

-In addition to the electrical plug-in at your camp site, there will be electricity in the building where we will eat meals.
+Yes - In addition to the electrical plug-in at your camp site, there will be electricity in the building where we eat meals.
+There are also electrical outlets scattered throughout the property.

 Will food be provided?

-We will have a potluck-style Oneg on the High Holy Days (Oct.
-7 & 14) and weekly Sabbath (Oct.
-11).
+We will have a potluck-style Oneg dinner on the High Holy Days/Weekly Sabbaths (Saturday, Sept 26 and Saturday, Oct 3).
 Every family is expected to bring a meal item to share.

 Can we have campfires?
 And if so, what about firewood?

+Do NOT start a fire on the Sabbath.
+If you desire to have a fire on Shabbat, all firewood must be gathered, prepped, and the fire started before sundown.
 Campfires are allowed but must be contained.
-(Fire rings will NOT be provided.
-If you want a campfire, you will need to bring one.)
+Fire rings will NOT be provided.
+If you want a campfire, you will need to bring one.
 Campfires always need to be attended to or extinguished when not in use.

 Firewood will be available onsite without cost.
 No cutting branches from trees is allowed.